 This intermediate-level article will describe some of the best yield farming strategies on Solana.
-If you’re a beginner and haven’t read our prior articles about yield farming, go back and read:
+For beginning users who haven’t read Hubble's prior articles about yield farming, go back and check out:

 This article is not financial advice.
 There are many risks inherent in yield farming, and the information given here should help users build their own “best” strategy rather than provide a recipe for success.